davidsteng/jd-group-1335-Frederick_Douglass/README.md

    - Clicking on a word in the novel does not properly return word information for loading audio and definition
    - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors

-# Information for Future Implementation
+# Useful Information for Future Implementation

 ## Audio for Words/Definitions